 Ward of Court

 The meaning of Wardship and Ward of Court can be confusing.
 The laws that deal with Wards of Court date to the 1800’s and therefore the labels, details and wording in this area are very confusing.
-Making someone a Ward of Court is usually the last resort and therefore we would like to answer all of your questions so you can make an informed legal decision to help your loved ones.
+Making someone a Ward of Court is often the last resort.
+We aim to answer all your questions.
+This helps you make an informed legal decision for your loved ones.

 Wardship Explained